top of page

 Screenshot 2026-02-13 at 18.16.24.png

-While most global Learning & Development (L&D) reports in 2026 continue to emphasize training modules, digital platforms, and microlearning efficiency, Respect Vietnam’s 2026 L&D Report takes a distinct stance: it signals that L&D is no longer just about delivering content, but about aligning human capability with organizational transformation.
+While most global Learning & Development (L&D) reports in 2026 continue to emphasize training modules, digital platforms, and microlearning efficiency, Respect Vietnam’s 2026 L&D Report takes a distinct stance: it signals that L&D is no longer just about delivering training content, but about aligning human capability with organizational transformation.

 "Aligning human capability with organizational transformation.